flueke/mvme/doc/sphinx/source/analysis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Different operators have different requirements on their input types.
 The
-:ref:`Calibration Operator <analysis-calibration>` for example can use whole
+:ref:`Calibration Operator <analysis-Calibration>` for example can use whole
 parameter arrays as its input, transforms each data value and produces an
 output array of the same size as the input size.